mlochbaum/BQN/README.md

 - Libraries with interfaces for common file formats like JSON and CSV
 - A standard system to install and use libraries and packages, and support for package managers

 I think BQN is a good choice for learning and enjoying array programming, scripting, prototyping, and number crunching at a single-CPU scale.
 For some examples of BQN in action, this repository holds the dreaded [self-hosted compiler](src/c.bqn) and the friendlier [markdown processor](md.bqn) used to generate the site.
-See also my scripts at [bqn-libs](https://github.com/mlochbaum/bqn-libs), this [gnuplot interface](https://github.com/frasiyav/BQN-Gnuplot/blob/main/Gnuplot.bqn), examples on [RosettaCode](https://rosettacode.org/wiki/Category:BQN), or something else from the [community](community/README.md) page.
+See also my scripts at [bqn-libs](https://github.com/mlochbaum/bqn-libs), examples on [RosettaCode](https://rosettacode.org/wiki/Category:BQN), or something else from the [community](community/README.md) page.

 ## What kind of name is "BQN"?